Presheaf automata: Geometric models of concurrency

 \begin{rem} In the terminology of \cite{Grandis-Mauri_Cubical}, the conclist category $\CList$ contains only face morphisms.
-By passing from conclists to consets we introduce symmetries.
-Finally, passing from unpointed to pointed conclists or concsets adds degeneracies to the respective categories. \end{rem}
+Passing from conclists to consets introduces symmetries.
+Passing from unpointed to pointed conclists or concsets adds degeneracies to the respective categories. \end{rem} \begin{rem} Our general approach allows defining track objects and languages for all categories mentioned above.
+Languages for $\CList(\Sigma)$, hence implicitly for $\CList$, have been calculated in \cite{FJSZ_HDALang}; those for the other cases are not straightforward and left for future work. \end{rem}